grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 ## Summary

-Traditionally, design proposals to Grafana Agent have been done in private by default, and then only made public after internal consensus was reached.
-This causes a few problems:
+Traditionally, design proposals for Grafana Agent tend to be done internally to Grafana Labs by default.
+If the proposals are made public, it generally only happens after internal consensus was already reached.
+This can cause a few problems for external contributors:

 * Community concerns are less likely to have an impact as core maintainers have already agreed on a solution.